D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/vocabulary_development.md

 - a description
 - some examples

+### Name
+The identification name of the noun.
+It should ideally follow some notational convention.

+### Display name
+A variant of the name used for pretty printing of the noun.
+It can have a more human friendly syntax.

 ### Parent relation
 There can be relations between nouns.
 We only consider sub-typing relations.
+Each noun is associated to a (unique) parent.
+Circular parenting is not permitted.
+There is a common ancestor to all nouns: DWISNode.
+One can therefore derive a tree structure from the nouns.
+The parent relation should be consistent with the *is a* relation.
+For example, if the DeadlineHookload noun has parent the Hookload noun, then consistency is in place.
+When asserting that a signal *s* is a DeadlineHookload, one implicitely asserts that *s* is a Hookload, which is true.
+A contrario, stating the the noun TopDriveShaft has parent noun TopDrive is erroneous: if an element *e* is a TopDriveShaft, then one implicitely asserts that *e* is also a TopDrive, which is false.
+In this example, using the parent relation between TopDriveShaft and TopDrive is not correct.
+One should instead use a *is made of* relation, or something similar.

 ### Attributes
 Nouns can define a set of attributes.
 An attribute is characterized by: